cguintob/BTL_humidity_code/README.md

 ## OVERVIEW
 This is a side-project of the BTL research and development project.
-The aim is to measure the relative humidity and temperature in the assembly rooms where sensor modules are being cured to understand better the environment in which they're being cured.
+The aim is to measure the relative humidity and temperature in the assembly rooms where sensor modules (SMs) are being cured to understand better these environments and ensure that our SMs are of optimal quality.

-We use an Elegoo MEGA2560 R3 Arduino board with a fully calibrated ASAIR AHT10 humidity and temperature sensor connected to it to gather the data.
-The Arduino code is written in C++ and, once run, sends its data to a script written in Python, which receives the data from the Arduino and organizes it into a text file.
+We use Arduino Elegoo MEGA2560 R3 and DUE boards with fully calibrated ASAIR AHT10 humidity and temperature sensors connected to them to gather the data.
+The Arduino code is written in C++ and, once run, sends its data to a script written in Python, which receives the data from the Arduinos and organizes them into text files.
 Then, we use another Python script to plot the data.
 A detailed description of the project can be found in `Guinto-Brody_BTL_Humidity_Sensor_Project_2024.pdf`.

 ## REPOSITORY CONTENTS
-### Sensor Files
-`aht10.ino` --- Initializes the sensor, measures humidity and temperature in room, and sends information to serial port
-`AHTxx.cpp` --- Arduino library
-`AHTxx.h`   --- Header file for Arduino library

 ### Python Scripts
 `sensorData.py` --- Takes sensor data from serial port and writes it to data file